 A new interview in the Mommin' It Business Series is here and we're talking about pumping breastmilk at work!

 Today I’m speaking with Abbey Donnell, founder of Work & Mother.
-Work & Mother provides a network of fully equipped lactation facilities that not only supports working mothers that want to pump breast milk at work, but makes it easy for employers to be in compliance with FLSA regulations.
+Work & Mother provides a network of fully equipped lactation facilities that not only supports working mothers that want to do breast pumping at work, but makes it easy for employers to be in compliance with FLSA regulations.

 I first met Abbey through a community that we are both involved in and we connected immediately!
 We both work in the postpartum space and shortly after I met her she gave birth to her son.

-I love what Work & Mother is doing to provide fully equipped pumping facilities for new moms.
+I love what Work & Mother is doing to provide fully equipped pumping facilities for new moms who want to do breast pumping at work.
 It’s challenging to go back to work after having a baby and employee retention is a big concern for companies.
 According to Work and Mother, “even though 75% of women plan to return to work after becoming mothers, 43% of new mothers end up leaving their jobs.
 Work & Mother helps prevent workplace attrition associated with childbirth, while also helping mothers reach their breastfeeding goals and keep their children happy and healthy”.

 I’m so happy that Abbey is part of the movement to support working moms in such an incredible way.
 And now, onto the interview with Abbey!